Entitlements

 On Form 2042-C, tick the relevant box:

-That is it.
 Those two boxes tell the tax office that your healthcare is covered by a foreign social security system, and the social charges exemption — or reduction — is applied accordingly.

 Always check your return to confirm the social charges have been calculated correctly before submitting.
 If the boxes have been ticked but the charges still appear at the full rate, do not submit — check with your tax office.